CumulusNetworks/docs/content/guides/NVUE Command Reference/Unset-Commands.md

 ### Atrributes

-  to-evpn     Controls for exporting routes from this VRF for this address-

-              family into EVPN (as type-5 routes)
+  to-evpn     Controls for exporting routes from this VRF for this address-family into EVPN (as type-5 routes)

 ## nv unset vrf <vrf-id> router bgp address-family ipv6-unicast route-export to-evpn